Facts about Pool Heating

 Is a pool heater safe?

 As safe as any major heating appliance in your home.
-Teledyne Laars heaters, for example, are equipped with automatic safety pilots or ignition safeguards, pressure regulators, water pressure relief valves and other safety features.
+Most heaters are equipped with automatic safety pilots or ignition safeguards, pressure regulators, water pressure relief valves and other safety features.
 Shut-off controls are automatic.
 Electric shock hazard is avoided by construction and installation of the heater in accordance with strict electrical standards and codes.

 How automatic is a pool heater?